Modal

 myModal.set({title: 'My new title'});

-You can update buttons attached to a modal's footer.
-Any updates made to the modal's footer buttons automatically trigger an update
+Update buttons attached to a modal's footer.
+Any updates made to the modal's footer buttons automatically trigger an `UPDATE` action on the modal.

 const okButton = Button.create(app, {label: 'Ok'});